Langerholc bill to stop bridge-tolling plan passes House

 The plan in question calls for tolling those “major” bridges to pay for future repair projects, several of which are estimated to cost more than $100 million each.

-The Transportation Department in February announced that it wants to toll traffic on the nine bridges, with tolls projected to cost between $1 and $2, generating about $2.2 billion, beginning in 2023.
+The Pennsylvania Department of Transportation in February announced that it wants to toll traffic on the nine bridges, with tolls projected to cost between $1 and $2, generating about $2.2 billion, beginning in 2023.

 The chairman of the Senate Transportation Committee, Langerholc has criticized the state’s public-private partnership plan to toll the bridges, saying the public has been shielded from answers about how the move would be implemented, including the “size, scope and tolling structure.”